Nepeta Cataria (scientific name of catnip) is a herbaceous plant used as an ornament or as a natural herbal remedy for humans.

 Cats also can benefit from the ingestion of the leaves as rich in vitamins and minerals, or in some cases because they are able to induce vomiting and solve the problem of the accumulation of hair in the stomach.

 In short, you should make catnip available to your kitty to please him and make him happy.

 But this is not the only way to exploit the benefits of this plant on domestic cats.

 Nepeta Cataria can be used fresh or dried.
 In both forms, it has different modes of use.

 Here Are 10 Ways to Use Catnip For Your Cats

 Normally you should give the cat only the portion of leaves cut for pruning.

 This way, you can continue to cultivate the same seedlings without having to sow new ones every time the cat has finished the catnip made available to him.

 Usually, it is recommended not to exceed two or three doses per week.

-It’s not addictive (as someone believe), but there is the possibility that the cat get used to the plant, not receiving more healthful effects when eaten everyday.
+It’s not addictive (as someone believes), but there is the possibility that the cat gets used to the plant, not receiving more healthful effects when eaten every day.